HELP FOR PARENTS WITH CHILDREN WHO HAVE ASPERGERS/HIGH-FUNCTIONING AUTISM

 11. Observe your youngster while cutting his hair.
 Is there anything he particularly dislikes or finds intolerable?
 If so, try to eliminate it or make it better.

 12. Once the haircut is done, admire your youngster's clean-cut appearance (e.g., "You look handsome!").
 Show him how he looks in the mirror, if tolerated.
-Take before and after photos so they can see the benefits of getting a haircut.
+Take before and after photos so he can see the benefits of getting a haircut.
 Use this opportunity to begin to teach him how to comb and brush his own hair.

 13. Help your youngster learn how to help put items away, clean and oil the clippers, sweep or vacuum cut hair off the floor, put dirty clothes and towels in the hamper or washing machine, etc. He can also learn how to sort laundry, load and wash his clothes, put clothes in the dryer, fold clothes, and iron.